4neesh/DevBlog/src/posts/098_repos.md

 <br>
 <h4>The Reverse Repo</h4>
 <p>
 The reverse repo is used with the intention of purchasing a security and reselling it at a higher price.
-A government may use reverse repos to inject capital into the market.
+A central bank may use reverse repos to inject capital into the market.
 They offer reverse repo's to eligible counterparties that can purchase bonds from them with an agreement to be repurchased at a higher price.
 The transfer of bonds from the government with cash from the banks will allow the government to increase their capital stores while draining the capital reserves of the banks.
-We will later see how reverse repos are useful for the central banks.
+We will later see when reverse repos are used in action.
 </p>

 <br>